-Cover letters are often the first impression you give a prospective employer - don’t underestimate their impact and importance.
-In marketing and creative roles there tends to be more scope to make yourself stand out from the crowd in your cover letter.
+Cover letters are often the first impression you give a prospective employer - don’t underestimate the importance of how to write a cover letter.
+In marketing and creative roles, there tends to be more scope to make yourself stand out from the crowd in your cover letter.

-Why them?
 Your second paragraph should outline why you're applying to this particular firm.
-Be enthusiastic, knowledgeable and highlight their unique qualities.
+Be enthusiastic and knowledgeable and highlight their unique qualities.

-Employers in these industries appreciate a cover letter style which may deviate from the normal, standard cover letter you tend to see for law and accountancy roles for example.
-You cover letter needs to be original and show you have imagination, but understand what the job entails.
+Employers in certain industries appreciate a cover letter style which may deviate from the normal, standard cover letter you tend to see for law and accountancy roles, for example.
+Your cover letter needs to be original and show you have imagination, but understand what the job entails.
 Balance is essential: don't be too crazy, or it will turn off your future employer.

 Generic cover letters are easy to spot and are a good way to put people off – companies want to see that you’re interested in working for them specifically so the extra effort is well worthwhile.
 Research the company in question and demonstrate in your letter what you know about them and their clients – perhaps you could comment on one of their recent marketing campaigns.
 Or maybe the company you’re applying to provides a product which you regularly use.